ik4vrb/ds-4002-team-aai-project-1/README.md

-# ds-4002-team-aai
+# Sentiment and Syntatic Analysis across Introductions to Popular Books
+  - DS 4002
+  - Team: AAI
-This repository is a collaboration between Ishan Koroth, Ashley Huang, and Ana Cristina Cordova for their DS 4002 projects.
+  - This repository is a collaboration between Ishan Koroth, Ashley Huang, and Ana Cristina Cordova for their DS 4002 projects.